SSCHAcode/python-sscha/UserGuide/start.rst

    """

    # Now, what is the command to run quantum espresso on the cluster?
-   cluster.binary = pw.x -npool NPOOL -i PREFIX.pwi > PREFIX.pwo"
+   cluster.binary = "pw.x -npool NPOOL -i PREFIX.pwi > PREFIX.pwo"
    # NOTE that NPOOL will be replaced automatically with the cluster.n_pool variable